 Law Enforcement

-The State of Ohio Board of Pharmacy is charged with investigating and presenting evidence of violations of any of the federal or state drug laws by any person to the appropriate court (federal, state, or municipal) for prosecution of the offender (O.R.C.
+The Board of Pharmacy is charged with investigating and presenting evidence of violations of any of the federal or state drug laws by any person to the appropriate court (federal, state, or municipal) for prosecution of the offender (O.R.C.
 Chapter 2925).
 To assist law enforcement, the Board offers a number of resources that can be accessed from this page.
+A summary of how the Board assists law enforcement can be found using the link below.

 PROSECUTOR NOTIFICATION FORM